zackmore/mpvue-intro/article.md

 ## What is Wechat Mini-Program

-Wechat Mini-Program looks like normal apps, but they are in Wechat App, not in Android or iOS platform.
+Wechat Mini-Program looks like normal Apps, but they live in Wechat App, not in Android or iOS platform.

-Basically you could treat them like very light, small, only main function apps. compare to normal APP, Mini-Program got some differences:
+Basically you could see them as very light, small, main function only 'sub-app's.
+Compare to normal Apps, Mini-Program gets some differences:

-1. no need to install, just search, use, and close.
+1. no need to install, search, use, and close.
-2. limited by the size (max 2M for now), Mini-Program prefers offer only the main function, not like normal app with completed functions.
+2. limited by the size (max 2M for now), Mini-Program prefers offer the main function only, not like normal Apps with completed functions.
-3. the publishment of Mini-Program is managed by Tencent, not the Apple or Android Market.
+3. the publishment of Mini-Program is managed by Tencent, not the Apple or Android Markets.

-Since Wechat almost got a very large portion of Chinese market, the Mini-Program becomes popular in China too, and the developer number of Mini-Program increases too.
+Since Wechat already got a very large portion of Chinese market, the Mini-Program becomes popular in China too, and the developer number of Mini-Program increases.

 Wechat offered completed developer tool kit for developers to make Mini-Program.
-But in a developer opinion, it is not a good choice.
+But in a developer opinion this is not a good choice.

 ## Problems About the Official Development Kit